 The network currently holds a market share of 42% in Ontario and has a 40% gap over its rival.

-WSOP Ontario, which runs on GGPoker’s software, has held second place, boasting 209 players, enough to take a market share of 30%.
+GGPoker Ontario, which runs in partnership with WSOP, has held second place, boasting 209 players, enough to take a market share of 30%.
 Though currently, it is sitting comfortably at the second position, last month, it was neck-and-neck with BetMGM, with the pair trading places twice.

 Ontario Online Poker Rooms and Their Market Share